CVE-Factory: Scaling Expert-Level Agentic Tasks for Code Security Vulnerability: CVE-Factory

 \paragraph{Task Decouple \& Couple} Directly employing existing code agent frameworks like Claude Code to reproduce a CVE often fails.
 This mission requires transforming sparse descriptions into a complete environment, test suite, and solution.
 The high volume of required files and the long verification cycles typically overwhelm the agents.
 We address this by splitting the process into six stages: three decoupling stages (Information Collection, File Generation, and Environment Construction) that break the mission into independent tasks, and three coupling stages that progressively align these components to restore the original holistic task.
 Stage 4 aligns the environment with the tests to verify the vulnerability trigger, while Stage 5 aligns the solution with the verified environment to fix the vulnerability.
 By the time Stage 6 performs the final end-to-end verification, the task difficulty is significantly reduced because the core components are already synchronized.
 With this sequence of isolated generation and incremental alignment, our design ensures that the cognitive burden remains low while successfully restoring the full-scale task.

-\paragraph{Context Isolation \& Reuse} Each stage in CVE-Factory is assigned a specialized agent with independent context.
+\paragraph{Context Isolation \& Reuse} Each stage is assigned a specialized agent with an independent context.
 Agents do not share dialogue histories.
-Instead, essential knowledge transfers via distilled Markdown files.
+Instead, essential knowledge is transferred via distilled Markdown files.
 This isolation prevents irrelevant information from consuming limited context windows.
-For instance, extensive Docker logs from Environment Construction are largely irrelevant to subsequent verification.
+For instance, extensive Docker logs are largely irrelevant to subsequent verification.
 However, we also implement a feedback mechanism for scenarios where reusing previous information improves efficiency.
 When an agent identifies a fundamental flaw requiring file reconstruction, the system routes the failure back to the original creator.
 This allows the original agent to leverage exploration history for efficient repair rather than restarting from scratch.

-\paragraph{Agent Autonomy \& Control} Our agents are not restricted to predefined workflows or a limited set of operations.
+\paragraph{Agent Autonomy \& Control} Our agents are not restricted to predefined workflows or tools.
 Instead, each agent is a Claude Code session with the liberty to explore the workspace, execute commands, and adapt to feedback autonomously.
 However, such high autonomy requires constraints to prevent agents from being misled by prior information, executing unsafe operations, or making subjective judgments.
 First, we maintain information asymmetry by blinding Builder to pre-generated tests or solutions.
 This prevents agents from mocking the expected results and stops error propagation.
-Second, the system limits the agent's operational scope.
-Agents are prohibited from reading or writing files outside the designated working directory and cannot execute dangerous system commands.
+Second, agents are prohibited from reading or writing files outside the designated working directory and cannot execute dangerous system commands.
 Finally, task completion is determined by objective static scripts rather than an agent's self-assessment.